tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LP-03-Stu_Matching_a_Contract_Specification.md

 * The `renounceCopyrightOwnership` simply invokes the `transferCopyrightOwnership` passing it `address(0)` as the new owner.

 Ask the class the following review questions.

-* Are there anyways that you felt the `CryptoRight` code could be improved upon?
+* Are there any ways that you felt the `CryptoRight` contract code could be improved upon?

 * **Potential Answer** Common functionality such as generating copyright_ids could be abstracted to an internal function.

-What are some reasons for using a struct with two attributes instead of as opposed to two mappings for the copyright `owner` and `uri`.
+* What are some reasons for using a struct with two attributes instead of as opposed to two mappings for the copyright `owner` and `uri`.

 * **Answer** Cheaper gas cost

 * **Answer** Less complex code

-After having completed this exercise, can you think of any interesting EIP/ERC specification ideas?
+* After having completed this exercise, can you think of any interesting EIP/ERC specification ideas?